fornacif/summit-emea-tl07/README.md

 *	Search query inspection
 *	Full-text search operators

-### :computer: Perform a full-text search on Assets - Exercise
+### :computer: Perform a full-text search on Assets
 1. Navigate to AEM > Assets > [File](http://localhost:4502/assets.html/content/dam)
 2. Select Filter on the left (Alt+5 shortcut can be used)
 ![](images/filter-assets.png)